Fermat-ORG/fermat-graphic-design/2m-video-script.md-for-devs.md

 ## What is Fermat?

 Fermat is an Open Source Framework for developing P2P Android APPs.
-The system is open source and the framework is crypto currency and digital assets ready.
+The framework is crypto currency and digital assets ready.

 It's like Wordpress running on an Android device.